levinhtuyen1234/easyapp/tools/git/mingw32/doc/git-credential-manager/README.md

 Most likely reason is that your GUI “shells out” to git.exe to perform Git operations.
 When it does so, it cannot respond to the command line prompts for username and password like a real user can.
 To avoid being asked for your credentials on the command line, and instead be asked via a modal dialog you’ll need to configure the Credential Manager.

-1. Decide if you want this to be a global setting (all of your repos) or a local setting (just one repo).
+1. Decide if you want this to be a global setting (all of your repositories) or a local setting (just one repository).
 2. Start your favorite shell. (cmd, powershell, bash, etc.)
 3. Update your settings, so that Git Credential Manager knows to display a dialog and not prompt at the command line:
   * If you’ve decided this is a global setting run `git config --global credential.modalprompt true`.
-  * If you’ve decided this a per repo setting, `cd` to your repo and in that repo run `git config credential.modalprompt true`.
+  * If you’ve decided this a per repository setting, `cd` to your repo and in that repo run `git config credential.modalprompt true`.

 ### Q: Why am I not seeing my SSH keys being saved?

 The Git Credential Manager does not *yet* support secure storage for SSH keys.
 It is something we hope to implement, but it has not been a priority.
 If you feel otherwise, please comment on the [SSH Key support issue](https://github.com/Microsoft/Git-Credential-Manager-for-Windows/issues/25) which is already open.

+### Q: Is there a NuGet Package available?

+Yes there is: <https://www.nuget.org/packages/Microsoft.Alm.Authentication>.
+It only supports the core authentication library, but if you're looking to extend the GCM then it is likely exactly what you're after.

 ### Q: Why doesn’t Git Credential Manager work on Windows XP, Mac OS, or Linux?